-Triggers and actions can be set using the regular setup process.

-That is to say that triggers can be set to match specific conditions from recently logged datapoints.
+Triggers and actions can be set using the regular setup process, where triggers can be set to match specific conditions from recently logged datapoints.

 (The datapoints can be either the regular or inverted status input, depending on the channel settings).